 Simply put, the dress code is free Friday.

 In coastal or touristy areas, other than unique luxury places, there is no dress code.
-You can wear anything and you will be hardly noticed.
+You can wear anything, and you will hardly be noticed.

 You can spend all your holiday with your swimsuit and your pareo.